pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What is happening on the first couple of lines of the new file you've created?

 * **Your Answer:**
+it's tokenizing the url so it's only changed in one place for changing environments
 ---

 - [ ] Let's store the token in LocalStorage with a key of `journal-app`.